Research Funding Managers

 Contact: P.Stevenson@napier.ac.uk - ext.
 6009

-Carol Johnstone - Research & Innovation Manager (SoC)
+Carol Johnstone - Research & Innovation Manager (SCEBE)

-Carol offers support and advice to the School of Computing on funding opportunities for research and innovation.
+Carol offers support and advice to the School of Computing, Engineering and Built Environment (SCEBE) on funding opportunities for research and innovation.

 Carol joined Edinburgh Napier University in October 2017 having previously worked at the University of Stirling for 12 years as a Research Development Manager supporting academic staff across the University to develop research funding proposals.
 Her main role was to support the co-ordination of large, complex research funding bids and facilitate interdisciplinary collaborations amongst academics and user organisations.
 Her earlier career was spent as a researcher in the field of plant molecular biology in industry (Zeneca – now Syngenta) and then at the University of Glasgow.
 Carol is a graduate of Strathclyde University with a BSc Honours in Biology.